starch-uk/sca-extra/README.md

       - rulesets/naming/NoSingleLetterVariableNames.xml
       - rulesets/naming/NoAbbreviations.xml
       - rulesets/code-style/NoMethodCallsInConditionals.xml
-      # Custom override ruleset (if you need property overrides)
-      - rulesets/custom-overrides.xml

 rules:
-  # Override severity and tags (properties are NOT supported here)
+  # Override severity and tags
   NoSingleLetterVariableNames:
     severity: "High"
     tags: ["Recommended", "Naming"]
 ```

 **For more examples:** See the [unhappy-soup ruleset](https://github.com/rsoesemann/unhappy-soup/blob/master/ruleset.xml) for a comprehensive example of combining standard PMD rules with custom rules and configuration.

+**To customize rule behavior:** See the [Customizing Rules](#customizing-rules) section above for instructions on editing XPath expressions directly.

 ## Quick Start